Funeral & Sympathy Flowers – Frequently Asked Questions

 8. How far in advance should I order funeral flowers?

-9. **Can I customize the flower arrangement?**
+9. Can I customise the flower arrangement?

 10. Do certain religions or cultures have specific funeral flower traditions?